-Workplaces are good settings to target parents, as well as other leaders and role models within the community.
+Workplaces are good settings to target the parents of Military children and other leaders and role models within the Military community.
 When workplaces prioritize and encourage a healthy lifestyle, they support influential adults who can model and promote healthy behaviors for youth.
 With that in mind, the resources assembled in this toolkit are designed to help workplaces promote healthy eating and an active lifestyle among working adults.